carlosjhr64/korekto/examples/Tutorial.md

 (Definition, Postulate, Axiom, Tautology, ...), be aware that the statement types have a very specific meaning in the `Korekto` code.

-Also I'm using literal `Regexp` in the patterns in the following examples, but one should best use the pattern translation feature `Korekto` provides.
+I'll be using literal `Regexp` in the patterns in the following examples, but one would normally use the pattern translation feature `Korekto` provides.
+Note that the default scanner pattern is `/:\w+|./` which is used to tokenize the statements.

 ### D is for Definition